setiQuest/ML4SETI/hackathon_info/README.md

 3. The team master will Submit a test score and invite all team members by email (use the link below for test set).
 4. Perform your analysis and submit further results.

+TODO: remove above and put in link to Daniel's walkthrough document on Box.

 ### Mini Test Set